degradingsky746/vahini/README.md

 Idea is to later implement this on a bigger scale

+RC car used is SunFounder_PiCar-S .
+There github repo:https://github.com/sunfounder/SunFounder_PiCar-S

-         Goal : To move the rc car autonomously
+         Goal Phase 1: To move the rc car autonomously